Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes

-The results show that by learning a complete probabilistic model of the impulse response rather than simply averaging correlations, our method can extract system properties more accurately and from far fewer observations.
+The results suggest that by learning a complete probabilistic model of the impulse response rather than simply averaging correlations, our method can extract system properties more accurately and from fewer observations in this simulated setting.
 This is particularly advantageous in data-limited scenarios and highlights the practical benefits of the Bayesian framework.
-A significant qualitative advantage of our approach is the omission of the spectral whitening step common in classical ANT pipelines.
-While whitening greatly improves the quality of Green's function estimates, it distorts the original transfer function.
+A significant qualitative advantage of our approach is that it does not require the spectral whitening step common in classical ANT pipelines \citep{Bensen2007}.
+While whitening often improves the quality of Green's function estimates in the classical phase-focused pipeline, it also alters the original spectral amplitudes of the transfer function.
 By working with the raw data, our method retains the system's frequency response, allowing for an estimation of the transfer function between the virtual source and receiver.
 This task is more challenging in classical pipelines where the effects of whitening are difficult to reverse.